 Adler Cromer (left) and Victor Peraza (right) after the event at Premises Park in Tucson, Ariz., on April 5.

-Their strong runs were the result of a disciplined routine built on focus, repetition and mental preparation, along with consistent training and hours spent on the ramps.
+Their strong runs were the result of a disciplined routine built on focus, repetition and mental preparation, along with consistent training and hours spent on the ramps, they said.

 “To prepare for a competition, you need to have your run planned out and know which tricks you’re going to do,” Cromer said.
 “I don’t just add tricks randomly.
 I work on my line and make sure it’s set in my mind.
 My practice routine is all about repetition.
 I do my run as many times as possible so that when the competition comes, I’m ready.”